-GEC Z5670
+GEC Z5671

 Thanks to Davy Warren for sending this.
-This lantern was removed from column 2 on Cressbrook Walk, Plymouth, in early 2004 and was replaced with a ZX1 on a stub bracket with a Zodion SS9 part night photocell (the Z5670 was controlled by an all-night Venner MSQP time switch.).
-There was no actual fault with the lantern - it was just removed due to the gradual phasing out of time switches in the Plymouth area.
+This lantern was removed from column 2 on Cressbrook Walk, Plymouth, in early 2004 and was replaced with a ZX1 on a stub bracket with a Zodion SS9 part night photocell (the Z5671 was controlled by an all-night Venner MSQP time switch.).
+There was no actual fault with the lantern - it was removed due to the gradual phasing out of time switches in the Plymouth area.
+This lantern should not be confused with the Z5760, which is a bulkhead fitting.

-The Z5670 in as-removed condition.
+The Z5671 in as-removed condition.
 It is similar to the Z5698U but is probably actually the earlier version of the Z5713.
 The 'mushroom' appearance of this lantern was quite a popular design in the past.
 Unfortunately, the grub screws have jammed solid and so will need drilling out, the holes for them then needing rethreading and then new grub screws have to be found.

 This is not the moon, but is actually the canopy from above!